Ezeh20/Monster-Hunt/README.md

 &nbsp; &nbsp;In react, data flows from top to down, our worker (react bot) lurks under the hood monitoring events that occurs in the app.If an event that changes a state is triggered, the bot intercepts that event, moves to the state of the app then changes the state.This then causes the app to rerender based on the current state.
+&nbsp; &nbsp;This one way data flow sloved the problem Angular js had, now diffrent parts of the app will behave in a predictable manner
+# Just the User Interface the rest is up to you
+&nbsp; &nbsp;React is only concerned with the view of the app leaving you with the power to include other modules you may need to develop complex app the way you desire